If you look at the list of the oldest trees in the world on Wikipedia, you will not find it mentioned.

 The headline of the noticeboard written by the local administration is “Swarg se Utra ek Vriksh”, meaning a tree that has come down from Heaven.

-Many kinds of gifts, treasures, animals, and valuables emerged from that ocean churn, and the Parijat tree is one of them.
-Lord Indra took the tree with him to the heavens.
+Different gifts, treasures, animals, and valuables emerged from that ocean churn, and the Parijat tree is one of them, which is believed to have been taken by Lord Indra to the heavens.

-She used the flowers of the tree as an offering to Lord Shiva and sought the victory of the Pandavas in the great war (Mahabharata).
+She offered the tree’s flowers to Lord Shiva and prayed for the Pandavas’ victory in the great war (Mahabharata).

 The name of the Kintur village and the area name, Barabanki, also seem to be derived from Kunti.